 Our Analysis and Test Results

-This all-around excellent value pad will work well for women who are looking for extra warmth and comfort on their camping adventures.
+The Trail Lite is an all-around excellent value pad that will work well for women looking for extra warmth and comfort on their camping adventures.

-You can see where Therm-a-Rest has attempted to lighten the pad up by removing strategic pieces of foam in the mattress near the head and feet; they do keep the foam intact around the torso to maintain warmth.
-Many women's products include extra insulation around the hips and feet as these are areas where women typically get colder.
+You can see where Therm-a-Rest has attempted to lighten the pad up by removing strategic pieces of foam in the mattress near the head and feet; they keep the foam intact around the torso to maintain warmth.
+Many women's products include extra insulation around the hips and feet, as these are areas where women typically get colder.

 The Therm-a-Rest Trail Lite is a great value for a warm and comfortable mattress.
 For cold sleepers, it is a good solution for 3-season camping; paired with a foam pad, it can be used all four seasons.
-The added padding in the torso and foot areas makes this pad slightly more comfortable than the ProLite Plus, and it is $20 cheaper to boot.
-It went on a diet recently and dropped a couple of inches, which means it is no longer the heaviest of the bunch.
+The added padding in the torso and foot areas makes this pad slightly more comfortable than similar products.
+It went on a diet recently and dropped a couple of ounces, which means it is no longer the heaviest of the bunch.